kelindar/bench/README.md

 ## Bench: Statistical Benchmarking for Go

-A **lightweight, statistical benchmarking library** for Go, designed for robust, repeatable, and insightful performance analysis.
-Bench makes it easy to:
+A **small, statistical benchmarking library** for Go, designed for robust, repeatable, and insightful performance analysis using state-of-the-art BCa bootstrap inference.

-- **Analyze performance** with Welch's t-test for statistical significance
+- **Analyze performance** with BCa (Bias-Corrected and Accelerated) bootstrap for rigorous statistical significance
- - **Persist results** incrementally in Gob or JSON for resilience and tracking
+- **Persist results** incrementally in Gob format for resilience and tracking
-- **Compare runs** and reference implementations with p-values
+- **Compare runs** and reference implementations with confidence intervals
 - **Format output** in clean, customizable tables
-- **Filter benchmarks** by name prefix for focused runs
-- **Configure sampling** for precise control
+- **Configurable** thresholds, sampling and other options for precise control

+This library applies the **bias-corrected and accelerated** (BCa) bootstrap to every set of timings.
+It shuffles the raw measurements **10 000 times** (by default), then adjusts the percentile endpoints with the bias and the acceleration.
+BCa is non-parametric and enjoys second-order accuracy, so its confidence interval keeps nominal coverage without assuming any particular distribution and stays stable in the presence of moderate skew.

+However, good practice is **25+ independent timings**; smaller n inflates the acceleration estimate and can widen intervals.
+Similarly, very heavy-tailed timing data can erode coverage and may need trimming or more samples.

 **Use When**

-* ✅ You want statistically sound performance comparisons between Go implementations
+* ✅ You want statistically rigorous performance comparisons between Go implementations
+* ✅ You need publication-quality statistical analysis with confidence intervals
 * ✅ You need incremental, resilient result saving (e.g., for CI or long runs)
 * ✅ You want to compare against previous or reference runs with clear significance
 * ✅ You prefer clean, readable output and easy filtering